tarwn/lessthandot-hugo/blogs/content/posts/2013-03-20-how-i-used-data-explorer.md

 <span style="text-align: justify;">Next I import similar data sets containing list of countries with their location and also some lists with unemployment rates, population and gross national income.
 All I need to do some serious analyses on what are the key contributing factors in winning a gold medal at the Olympics.</span>

 After I imported everything into PowerPivot, I did some rudimentary data cleansing.
 The hardest part was to match countries from different lists.
-For example, is it North Korea or Democratic People&#8217;s Republic of Korea?
+For example, is it North Korea or Democratic People's Republic of Korea?
 Finally I have the following model:

 <a style="text-align: center;" href="/media/users/koenverbeeck/DataExplorerDemo/diagram.png?mtime=1363781203"><img src="/wp-content/uploads/users/koenverbeeck/DataExplorerDemo/diagram.png?mtime=1363781203" alt="" width="722" height="380" /></a>